Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Trademarks must be capable of graphic representation and include a device, name, signature, word, letter, numeral, shape, configuration, pattern, ornamentation, colour or container for products or any combination of the aforementioned.
 Colours, three-dimensional shapes and configurations, sounds and motions are registrable, provided that they are distinctive and capable of graphic representation.
-As there are practical and inherent hurdles to registering scent and taste marks (eg, graphic representation) and the marks resulting from the nature of these products, they are unlikely to qualify for registration.
+As there are practical and inherent hurdles to registering scent and taste marks, such as graphic representation, the marks resulting from the nature of the products and that the consumer generally does not perceive them as trademarks, they are unlikely to qualify for registration.

 Service marks may be registered and include the sale or offering for sale of products in the retail or wholesale trades.

 Can a mark acquire distinctiveness through use?